 Find all the Ministry of Foreign Affairs' travel guides here - they are updated regularly

-Important to remember about tests, requirements and quarantine
+Important to remember about corona tests, entry requirements and quarantine

-Both transit countries and airlines may have requirements for testing and quarantine - regardless of whether Denmark, for example, does not - but then the airline tells it before departure.
-For example, France and the Netherlands have previously made this demand.
-When driving a car yourself, you must therefore pay extra attention to transit rules, even if you are not staying overnight.
-See rules for each country you have to go through.
+Both transit countries and airlines may have requirements for testing and quarantine - regardless of the fact that Denmark, for example, does not - but then the airline will tell you before departure.
+For example, France and the Netherlands have previously made this requirement.

-Remember, as always, travel insurance - if your own is not currently covered, you can easily purchase one that does.
-Check with your own insurance to begin with.
+As always, remember travel insurance!
+If yours doesn't currently cover, you can easily buy one that does, but check with your own insurance to start with.

-To make it easy: Get PCR-tested before departure, fill out local entry apps and forms correctly with date and name, and fly as direct as you can if you need to fly.
-And so good travel - it's probably easier than you think once you're out and everyone wants to help.
-Good trip!
+If you want to make it easy when there are restrictions, this is the way to go: get PCR tested before departure, fill out local entry apps and forms with date and name completely correctly, and fly as direct as you can if you have to fly.

 See more guides and articles on traveling in the corona era here